Code-Institute-Submissions/rockanrolla/README.md

 + __*Balsamiq tool for wireframes design:*__

-  The next web tool signing into a first free month subscription has been used to develop and learn how to do web mockups.
-Nevertheless, post-it coloured sticks, A4 and pencils, and a whiteboard have been my best friends along the project.
+  On the The next web tool I signed into a first free month subscription and it has been used to develop and learn how to do web mockups.
+Nevertheless, post-it colored sticks, A4 and pencils, and a whiteboard have been my best friends along the project.

   - [Balsamiq wireframes](https://balsamiq.com/index.html)